 Our Compensation Committee enlists the services of a third-party company to conduct an analysis of our compensation practices compared with current market practices.
-In October 2020, our Compensation Committee engaged the services of Radford, which is part of the Rewards Solutions practice at Aon plc, to conduct a review and analysis of our executive and director compensation compared with current market practices and a peer group of companies, to be used for setting 2021 executive and director compensation levels.
+In January 2021, our Compensation Committee engaged the services of Radford/Aon ("Radford"), which is part of the Rewards Solutions practice at Aon plc, to conduct a review and analysis of our executive and director compensation compared with current market practices and a peer group of companies, to be used for setting 2021 executive and director compensation levels.
 The 2021 peer group was chosen based on several characteristics including: comparable stage in key product and corporate development, similar growth and performance potential and market capitalization.
 Radford reports directly to the Chair of the Compensation Committee.
 The Compensation Committee has assessed the independence of Radford according to the six factors mandated by SEC and Nasdaq listing standards.
 After conducting this assessment and considering any potential conflicts of interest, the Compensation Committee concluded that the continued engagement of Radford did not raise any conflict of interest and did not adversely affect Radford's independence.

 Radford's review, which consisted of an analysis of our compensation practices against prevailing market practices of identified peer group companies and broader industry trends, analyzed total direct compensation (inclusive of salary, cash bonuses and equity awards) of our executive officers and was based on an assessment of market trends through analysis of available public information in addition to proprietary data provided by Radford.
 As guidelines for our executives and directors, we set target cash compensation, when considering salary and bonus potential (or retainers, in the instance of directors), and equity compensation, delivered through equitybased awards, after generally referencing the 50th percentile of compensation paid to executives and directors within our compensation peer group.
-We target equity compensation for our executives, delivered through equity-based awards between the 50th and 75th percentiles of equity compensation paid to executives in our compensation peer group.
-We believe that our emphasis on equity compensation serves to retain our executives and directors and align their interests with those of our stockholders.
-We also believe that generally referencing the 50th percentile within our peer group in setting salary and bonus compensation and the 50th to 75th percentiles within our peer group in setting equity compensation for our executives, appropriately reflects our position and performance within our peer group.
+We target equity compensation for our executives, delivered through equity-based awards generally referencing the 50th percentile of equity compensation paid to executives in our compensation peer group.
+We believe that generally referencing the 50th percentile within our peer group in setting salary, bonus, and equity compensation in setting equity compensation for our executives, appropriately reflects our position and performance within our peer group.
 We may deviate from setting actual compensation levels at these target percentiles of the peer group with respect to our executives to reflect experience, performance levels, existing equity holdings, and market factors as deemed appropriate by the Compensation Committee or the Board of Directors.
 In any given year, the Compensation Committee may consider the experience and performance levels of our executives and other factors deemed appropriate and make a subjective determination that it would be appropriate for any Named Executive Officer's (as defined below) compensation elements or targeted total compensation and equity levels to deviate from the targeted percentile of the compensation paid to similarly situated officers employed by our peer companies.